 Related article: Tax Benefits of a Donor-Advised Fund

 The end of the year is a common time to take stock of your long term estate planning.
 Evaluate your estate plan and assess whether you have sufficient life insurance; whether assets are protected from potential loss, such as costs of long-term care; and whether you’ve made appropriate plans to provide for the needs of your beneficiaries in the long term.

 6. Work from home and remote work changes

 Start collecting records of any temporary relocations (work from home/remote working due to Coronavirus).
 You may have temporarily stayed in a different state or city than usual, and that could affect your tax liability for the year.
 Careful records can help make sure that you have all the information and documentation you need for when you file.

-The right Financial Advisor, CPA, and Trust & Estate attorney can work with you to identify all the right opportunities to maximize your finances.
-Now is the perfect time to get the best team in place to help you.
+The right financial advisory, tax, and trust & estate firms can work with you to identify all the right opportunities to maximize your finances.
+Now is the optimal time to get the best team in place to help you.
 We’ll set you up with complimentary conversations with each advisory firm in order to help you ultimately select the right one.
 Get started here.